 Although it’s tempting to tell your client what they want to hear, it’s much better to be open with them about what is realistic and also to always share your professional opinion, even if it’s against their preference.

 The same goes for mistakes – if a problem occurs that will directly affect your client, it’s much better to be open with them.
-Unhappy clients can be transformed into loyal clients if the problem is handled and solved well.
+Unhappy clients can be transformed into loyal clients if the interior designer handles the problem and solves it well.

 Maintain a positive attitude.

 It’s possible that your client can become stressed or overwhelmed during the design process (especially if they are mid-renovation!)
-It’s your duty to exude positivity and face your client with energy, enthusiasm and confidence.
+It’s your duty as the interior designer to exude positivity and face your client with energy, enthusiasm and confidence.

 Even in the very beginning in your initial emails.
 Use positive and enthusiastic language, for example: ‘It sounds like a really interesting project – I’m excited to get started’ or ‘I can definitely recreate that boho chic style you like in your bedroom’.
 If you appear confident and positive, your client will bounce that right back to you.

-So there you have it – 5 steps to achieving a positive client relationship.
+So there you have it – 5 steps to achieving a positive client relationship as an interior designer.
 Next time you have a client sign up to your service, go back over these 5 steps and think about exactly how you’re going to deal with them over the entire process bearing these ideas in mind and see what good can be taken from it.